bacarey/bc-boggle/README.md

 ## TODO
 There is virtually no error handling.
 I like to introduce error handling concurrent with test writing.
 By the time I finished writing tests and building out the client/server, I was already into this a few hours.
-So, I figured I would let the go.
+So, I figured I would let that go.
 Honestly, at this stage, I would rather see uncaught errors as they happen anyway.

 Also, there is an optimization issue that bugs me.
 Currently, the logic starts at each cell in the matrix and traces all possible chains of adjacent letters.
 But, let's say the first